-PROMPTED BY LOVE - This type of love is not, of course, exclusive, conditional, or self-serving.
+labor of love - This type of love is not, of course, exclusive, conditional, or self-serving.
 It is, on the contrary, inclusive, absolute, and sacrificial.
 God's love is active.
 (Concordia Pulpit Resources - Volume 6, Part 4)

-YOUR ENDURANCE - Endurance is not passive acquiescence of life's twists and turns, but firm resolve and quiet strength to meet adversity.
+steadfastness - Endurance is not passive acquiescence of life's twists and turns, but firm resolve and quiet strength to meet adversity.
 (Concordia Pulpit Resources - Volume 6, Part 4)

 hope.
 Not unfounded wishful thinking, but firm confidence in our Lord Jesus Christ and his return (v.
 10).
-See Heb 6:18-20 and note on Col 1:5.
+See Heb 6:18-20.
 (CSB)